persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - check tables are well drawn
         - 2 types of extrema tables: one for the output x_1 and one for inputs x_0, x_1 and x_3
-        - Moments estimates table has 4 columns : Estimate - Value - Lower bound - Upper bound
+        - Moments estimates table has the columns : Estimate - Value - Confidence interval at 95%
         - there are bounds only for Mean and Standard deviation
         - check probability and quantile spinboxes behavior